-Once the first step (designing the carbon tax) has been visited and after having determined all the elements required by the tax, a proposal for the law initiative must be drafted together with a statement of reasons for it to be presented to the Sonora local Congress.
-Apart from the explanatory statement, there must be stated the legal sanctions that the taxpayers would incur in case of breach of the tax obligation.
+Once the first step (designing the carbon tax) has been visited and after having determined all the elements required by the tax, a proposal for the law initiative must be drafted together with a statement of reasons for it to be presented to the Tabasco local Congress.
+Apart from the explanatory statement, there must be a stated the legal sanctions that will be incurred in case of breach of the tax obligation.

-Drafting the reform to the Fiscal Law of the State of Sonora
+Drafting the reform to the Fiscal Law of the State of Tabasco

-For developing the tax reform, all the elements present in the stage of the tax creation must be considered.
-The SFS may issue a technical study of the feasibility of the proposal, along with the economic study of the impacts of the carbon tax on the economy.
+For developing the tax reform, all the elements present in the stage of the tax cration must be considered.
+The SFT may issue a technical study of the feasibility of the proposal, along with the economic study of the impacts of the carbon tax on the economy.